Major, Minor & Honors Requirements

 - Students are further required to select 18 credit hours of electives, including 6 credits at the 40000 level.

 - Both 30000-level and 40000-level courses normally require one fundamental course as a prerequisite.

-- Transfer credit, study abroad programs, and field schools must be approved in writing on a “Course Approval Form” available in the departmental office.
-This includes all abroad programs as well.
+- Transfer credit, study abroad programs, and field schools must be approved in writing on a “Course Approval Form” available in the departmental office or through a Study Abroad eform.
 A maximum of 6 credit hours may be used for study abroad and transfer courses combined.
 A maximum of 6 credits will be allowed for field school.
 Filling out the form(s) before taking the course(s) is required and exceptions will only be made after consultation with the DUS.

-- Transfer credit for courses in "fundamentals" or "methods" will be accepted only under exceptional circumstances and written approval must be obtained from the departmental chair.
+- Transfer credit for courses in "fundamentals" or "methods" will be accepted with approval from the Director of Undergraduate Studies.

 - It is recommended that students take the fundamentals by the end of their sophomore year, whereas ANTH 40400 is usually taken as a junior or senior.